-We should mention that we are convinced by the arguments that won the day when today’ s copyright law were enacted through the Berne Convention.
-These included provisions to effectively prevent any organization from being able to obtain control over the access to information, and, in particular, to facilitate analysis of published works, the ability to quote extracts of published work for the purpose of criticism (please to remember that criticism is not compelled to be negative – although the Shorter Oxford English Dictionary gives the first meaning as, "The action of criticizing, or passing (esp. unfavourable) judgement upon the qualities of anything: fault finding.
-(1607)").
+We should mention that we are convinced by the arguments that won the day when today’s copyright law were enacted through the Berne Convention.
+These included provisions to effectively prevent any organization from being able to obtain control over the access to information, and, in particular, to facilitate analysis of published works, the ability to quote extracts of published work for the purpose of criticism (please remember that criticism is not compelled to be negative – although the Shorter Oxford English Dictionary gives the first meaning as, “The action of criticizing, or passing (esp. unfavourable) judgement upon the qualities of anything: fault finding.
+(1607)”).

 So ebook copyright is no different from normal copyright, in fact the two things are identical.

 Copyright law includes a number of requirements, such as fair use, that allow the extraction of, by general consent, 5% of the material.
 In an age where the only way to extract material was to sit down and write it out, longhand (a technical skill, something that would likely defeat the current school generation) it really did not matter that the law allowed you to copy parts of a work.

 However, with a computer, it requires little, if any effort, to get 20 people to copy 5% of a work, perfectly legally, and BINGO, the whole work has been copied and can be trivially reproduced all over the Internet.

 And that’s the big flaw with the copyright concept in current law.
 It is based on what is now an anachronism, an outdated approach that fails completely to respond to the realities of the digital age.
 Because much of copyright law comes from an age where it was difficult and slow to make a copy of something, and difficult and slow to publish.